LucianoArgolo22/LucianoArgolo22/README.md

 - In the repository "LucianoArgolo22" You can find my cv, both, in English and Spanish.

+# Some of my Main Projects :

-# Data Analasys and Dashboards.
+### Data Analasys and Dashboards.

-### The Proyect was generated with the intention of showing some statistics about properties in Capital Federal, Buenos Aires, Argentina.
-The data was gathered by a scrapper that i developed (that helped me to move to an apartment below the average price for that time)
+  - The Proyect was generated with the intention of showing some statistics about properties in Capital Federal, Buenos Aires, Argentina.
+The data was gathered by a scrapper that i developed (that helped me to move to an apartment below the average price for that time).
   - Data Wrangling: For organizing the differentes segments in each column, for further analysis i have to do some wrangling
   - Data Cleansing: For cleaning and excluding outliers (not needed in this case) i used some techniques as IQR(inter quartile range), so i could work on a more realiable data, also doing some distributions, for further understanding of the data i was dealing with at each moment of the process.
   - DashBoards: Creating an interactive Power Bi dashboard with the data generated as a final product.